Your ultimate guide for how to prepare sweet potatoes, plus a collection of the best sweet potato recipes.

 Sweet potatoes last a long time when stored in a cool dark place, and they are available in stores year-round.
 Because of this, sweet potatoes can be enjoyed anytime.
 Many of the recipes on the list below are year-round favorites in my house and are not specifically for Fall.

 Sweet potatoes are very healthy!
 They are loaded with fiber, vitamin B, vitamin C, iron, selenium, and antioxidant beta-carotene, which converts to vitamin A in the body.
-(Source)
+(Source) Beta-carotene is responsible for the natural orange color of sweet potatoes.
+By the way, check out these other orange foods!

 Are sweet potatoes a vegetable?